Persistent homoclinic tangencies and infinitely many sinks for residual sets of automorphisms of low degree in C^{3}: Introduction

-where $p_{c}$ is a quadratic polynomial and the coefficients $b,\lambda,\mu,\nu,\alpha$ are complex numbers.
-We prove that $f_{0}$ has a horseshoe $\mathcal{H}_{f_{0}}$ of index $(2,1)$ : the first direction is strongly expanded, the second one is strongly contracted and the third one is moderately contracted by $f_{0}$.
-Informally speaking, the third projection restricted to $\mathcal{H}_{f_{0}}$ satisfies a special "open covering property" formalized in the following definition.
-This is an analogous in the complex setting of the notion of cs-blender in the sense of Bonatti and Diaz. \begin{ber} Let $f$ be a polynomial automorphism of $\mathbb{C}^{3}$, $D$ a tridisk of $\mathbb{C}^{3}$ and $\mathcal{H}_{f} = \bigcap_{- \infty}^{+ \infty} f^{n} (D)$ a horseshoe of index $(2,1)$.
-We will suppose that there exist $k>1$ and three cone fields $C^{u},C^{ss},C^{cs}$ such that in $D$ : \begin{enumerate} \item $C^{u}$ is $f$-invariant \item $C^{ss}$ is $f^{-1}$-invariant \item every vector in $C^{u}$ is expanded by a factor larger than $k$ under $f$ \item every vector in $C^{ss}$ is expanded by a factor larger than $k$ under $f^{-1}$ \item every vector in $C^{cs}$ is expanded by a factor larger than 1 under $f^{-1}$ \end{enumerate} We will say that $\mathcal{H}_{f}$ is a blender if there exists a non empty open set $D' \Subset D$ such that every curve tangent to $C^{ss}$ which intersects $D'$ intersects the unstable set $W^{u}(\mathcal{H}_{f})$ of $\mathcal{H}_{f}$. \end{ber} Besides, we show that $f_{0}$ has a periodic point which is sectionally dissipative.
+Besides, we show that $f_{0}$ has a periodic point which is sectionally dissipative.
 Once the blender is constructed, finding persistent tangencies is not trivial.
 We introduce manifolds with special geometry called folded manifolds.
 We prove that any folded manifold which is in good position has a tangency with the unstable manifold of a point of $\mathcal{H}_{f_{0}}$.
 We choose the parameters $c$, $b$ and $\sigma$ in order to create an initial heteroclinic tangency between the unstable manifold of a point of $\mathcal{H}_{f_{0}}$ and a folded manifold.
 This folded manifold is in good position and included in the stable manifold of another point of $\mathcal{H}_{f_{0}}$.
 This enables us to produce persistent heteroclinic tangencies between stable and unstable manifolds of points of $\mathcal{H}_{f_{0}}$.
 This gives rise to homoclinic tangencies associated to the sectionally dissipative point.
-By a classical argument going back to Newhouse, this provides a subset of the set of automorphisms of degree 2 in which automorphisms with infinitely many sinks are dense.
+By a classical argument going back to Newhouse, this provides a subset of the set of automorphisms of degree 2 in which automorphisms displaying infinitely many sinks are dense.

+An important point to notice is that the map $f_{0}$ defined in Eq.
+(1) is a perturbation of a skew product, with on the basis a H\'enon mapping (it is a skew product for $\sigma = 0$).
+The structure of H\'enon mapping will be important to create a horseshoe in Proposition \ref{ferm} and an initial fold in Proposition \ref{orr} (in particular, see Lemma \ref{utileresult}).
+The affine third coordinate is chosen so that the horseshoe displays the blender property (see Subsection 3.2).
+The perturbation term $\sigma z_{3}(z_{1}-\alpha)$ allows to straighten the fold in a particular direction by iterating in Subsections 5.2 and 5.3.